 ORT should always be done under the guidance of an experienced healthcare professional.
 It is a blood test where blood is drawn from a vein.
 It is a simple and easy procedure.

 Generally, this test is performed on women who are above the age of 35 years and have had failed attempts at getting pregnant.
 But young women who are unable to get pregnant can also get this test done.
-There are also women who have other risk factors such as medical history mentioned earlier.
+Some women have other risk factors, such as medical history mentioned earlier.
 They should also get the tests done.

 1. The Day 3 FSH, i.e. Follicle Stimulating Hormone Test

 To inform you, ovarian follicles are small sacs that are filled with fluid found in the ovaries.
-Each follicle, when mature, has the potential to release an egg for fertilization.
+Each follicle, when mature, has the potential to release an egg for fertilisation.
 Its size and status of maturity are important to assess fertility and fertility treatment.
-If the follicles are large in number, more eggs will be released increasing the chances of pregnancy.
+If the follicles are large in number, more eggs will be released, increasing the chances of pregnancy.